luigisaetta/llamaindex_oracle/README.md

 With few changes you can switch to use an Open Source model.
 But you need to have the computational power to run it.

+## Observability
+(02/03/2024) I have added integration with Arize Phoenix (Phoenix traces).
+To enable tracing in config.py you must set ADD_PHX_TRACING = True

+In case of troubles with installing OpenTelemetry a quick solution is to disable it.

 ## Factory methods
 In the module prepare_chain are defined factory methods to create: embedder, llm, reranker...